 We’ve had lots of 20-somethings at our house for the past few weeks.
 Malorie and a couple of her friends came up for a weekend to do some shopping, while the same weekend Brian and his girlfriend, Caroline, were also here visiting.
-Usually a houseful of young people means breakfast can be something easy and sweet—chocolate chip muffins, French toast casserole, blueberry muffins, or one of their favorites, these cinnamon roll biscuits.
+Usually a houseful of young people means breakfast can be something easy and sweet—chocolate chip muffins, French toast casserole, blueberry muffins, or one of their favorites, these no yeast cinnamon rolls.
 Add a bowl of fruit and some orange juice and that’s all the breakfast they require.

 I use my buttermilk biscuit recipe and add a little cream cheese and a little brown sugar.
 Mix the dry ingredients together then work in the cream cheese and butter.